 What it tows:

 Mary & boat

 What do we use it for?: Recovery of all craft up the main beach.
 We use the winch tractor to assist us in pulling Speedy Sid up the slipway after recovering the boat onto the beach.
-The winch tractor also assists the our main launch vehicle - The Mary Taylor - if it needs any support getting up the sometimes steep and loose pebbles on the main beach.
+The winch tractor also assists the other main launch vehicle - The Mary Taylor - if it needs any support getting up the sometimes steep and loose pebbles on the main beach.

 What do we use it for?: To prepare the Lifeboat for service following a net recovery*, it is necessary to remove it from the trailer and turn it around.
 This is done by using a small turntable.
 With the trailer in the raised position, the Lifeboat is reversed over the turn table and once in position, the Lifeboat is lowered onto the turn table.
 The tractor then pulls forward and the Lifeboat is rotated by hand.
-The tractor then reverses back and the trailer is then raised, lifting the Lifeboat off of the turn table, secure in the trailer.
+The tractor then reverses back and the trailer is raised, lifting the Lifeboat off of the turn table, secure in the trailer.

 (*A net recovery is when the lifeboat drives into the trailer and is ‘caught’ by the net, rather than reversing into the trailer.
 This type of recovery is used in rough weather or when it is necessary to get the lifeboat back to shore quickly, for example, if a casualty is on board.)